andygrunwald/things-with-buzzers-jeopardy/README.md

 This is pretty easy for the contestants, the person in control of the board picks a clue, the host reads it, they hit the buzzer to answer, repeat until no clues remain.

-If you've decided to step in to the shoes of [Alex Trebek](https://en.wikipedia.org/wiki/Alex_Trebek), you'll have to learn a bit.
+If you've decided to step into the shoes of [Alex Trebek](https://en.wikipedia.org/wiki/Alex_Trebek), you'll have to learn a bit.

 There's a pin next to the name of the player in control of the board.
 Call on them to pick a clue.
 Click on the clue, and it will pop up on your screen as well as the board.
-Read it to the contestants and they buzz to answer.
+Read it to the contestants, and they buzz to answer.
 Your screen will also have the answer, so be sure not to read that!
 If someone buzzes in and gets it wrong, click the X underneath their name.
 If they get it right, hit the checkmark.